Chakkar (film)

-Chakkar is a 2022 Pakistani murder mystery film directed by Yasir Nawaz produced by Nida Yasir under the banner of Farid Nawaz Productions.
-It stars Ahsan Khan and Neelam Muneer with Yasir Nawaz and Jawed Sheikh in supporting roles.
-The film is released on Eid al-Fitr 3 May 2022 with negative reviews from critics towards its storyline, performance and direction.
-The film was declared a box office bomb.
+Chakkar is a 2022 Pakistani murder mystery film directed by Yasir Nawaz, and produced by Nida Yasir, under the banner of Farid Nawaz Productions.
+It stars Ahsan Khan and Neelam Muneer, with Yasir Nawaz and Jawed Sheikh in supporting roles.
+The film was released on the Eid al-Fitr (3 May 2022) with negative reviews from critics towards its storyline, performance and direction.
+The film was declared a box Average.